buddyboss/buddyboss-platform/src/readme.txt

 * MySQL version 5.6 or greater, or, MariaDB version 10.0 or greater.
 * HTTPS support.

-= Automatic installation =

-Automatic installation is the easiest option as WordPress handles everything itself.
-To do an automatic install of BuddyBoss Platform, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type "BuddyBoss Platform" and click Search Plugins.
-Once you've found it, you can view details about the latest release, such as community reviews, ratings, and description.
-Install BuddyBoss Platform by simply pressing "Install Now".

-Once activated:
+== Installation ==

+1. Visit 'Plugins > Add New'
+2. Click 'Upload Plugin'
+3. Upload the file 'buddyboss-platform.zip'
+4. Activate 'BuddyBoss Platform' from your Plugins page.

+== Setup ==

-1. Visit 'Settings > BuddyBoss Platform > Components' and adjust the active components to match your community.
+1. Visit 'BuddyBoss > Components' and adjust the active components to match your community.
 (You can always toggle these later.)
-2. Visit 'Settings > BuddyBoss Platform > Pages' and setup your directories and special pages.
+2. Visit 'BuddyBoss > Pages' and setup your directories and registration pages.
 We create a few automatically, but suggest you customize these to fit the flow and verbiage of your site.
-3. Visit 'Settings > BuddyBoss Platform > Settings' and take a moment to match BuddyBoss Platform's settings to your expectations.
+3. Visit 'BuddyBoss > Settings' and take a moment to match BuddyBoss Platform's settings to your expectations.
 We pick the most common configuration by default, but every community is different.
+4. Visit 'BuddyBoss > Help' for tutorials on further configuration.

 == Frequently Asked Questions ==

 = Can I use my existing WordPress theme? =

 Yes!
-BuddyBoss Platform works out-of-the-box with nearly every WordPress theme.
+BuddyBoss Platform works out-of-the-box with most generic WordPress themes.

 = Will this work on WordPress multisite? =